نویسنده

 نویسنده [English]

-This study investigates levels of social trust among university students and graduates in Iran, comparing them with other societal groups.
-While international research often links higher education with increased social trust, findings from Iran challenge this trend, revealing a decline in trust among the educated population.
-This divergence suggests that broader contextual factors, particularly those related to institutional function, may significantly influence social attitudes among those with higher education.
+This study compares the levels of social trust among university students and graduates in Iran with those of other societal groups.
+While international research frequently establishes a correlation between higher education and heightened social trust, Iranian research contradicts this trend by demonstrating a decrease in trust among the educated population.
+This discrepancy implies that social attitudes among individuals with higher education may be substantially influenced by broader contextual factors, particularly those related to institutional function.

-The research is based on secondary analysis of data from the 2023 National Survey of Iranian Values and Attitudes.
-The study employs statistical methods, including regression analysis, to explore how perceptions of institutional effectiveness and procedural justice correlate with trust levels among different educational cohorts.
+The research is founded on secondary analysis of data from the 2023 National Survey of Iranian Values and Attitudes.
+The study employs statistical methods, including regression analysis, to investigate the correlation between trust levels and perceptions of institutional efficacy and procedural justice among various educational cohorts.

-Results indicate that both university students and graduates report significantly lower levels of social trust compared to individuals without higher education.
-A key explanatory factor is the negative perception of core institutions such as the judiciary, police, and government bodies.
-Regression models show that institutional effectiveness and procedural justice together explain approximately 48% of the variation in social trust among students and 47.5% among graduates.
-These findings underscore the heightened sensitivity of educated individuals to systemic inefficiencies and perceived injustices.
+The findings suggest that the levels of social trust reported by university students and graduates are substantially lower than those of individuals without higher education.
+The negative perception of fundamental institutions such as the judiciary, police, and government bodies, is a significant explanatory factor.
+Regression models show that institutional effectiveness and procedural justice jointly account for approximately 48% of the variation in social trust among students and 47.5% among graduates.
+These results emphasize the increased sensitivity of educated individuals to systemic inefficiencies and perceived injustices.

 کلیدواژهها [English]